 “Speed is bull___.
 Proper body alignment is everything.” ― Guru Tua

 Guru Tua is fond of saying aligning the mind and body is more important than speed or strength in martial arts.
-Timing depends upon the proper alignment of all three elements, mind, body, and soul.
-These three enable one to dance with your opponent in combat.
+Timing depends upon the proper alignment of all three elements: mind, body, and soul.
+These three enable one to dance with one’s opponent in combat.